 But after a good warm-up, you feel like your muscles are better prepared, they feel light and supple.
 In this state, it almost feels effortless to perform.

 This means you would need first spend the majority of your time to get ready.

 It looks almost like this.

-A lot of people do it backwards.
+A lot of people do it backward.
 They spend some time on warm-up and move on to the headstand.

-You can do yoga after an hour if you have a small snack.
+You can do a headstand after an hour if you have a small snack.
 Something like a banana or other fruit.
 This type of fruit is easily digested and gives you energy.

-There is no reason why you should do a headstand, as part of your daily yoga practice.
+There is no reason why you should not do a headstand, as part of your daily exercise or yoga practice.
 Some people practice yoga twice a day and they do inverted poses in both sessions.